Accreditation and Quality Assurance - what is the link?

 In September 2011, the University Council approved revised procedures for Professional and Statutory Body Accreditation which can be accessed here.

-In September 2021 the Quality Office published, for the first time, a list of professional services areas that are subject to Professional Body or Industry Accreditation/Award Scheme.
+In September 2021 the Quality Office published, for the first time, a masterlist of professional service areas that are subject to Professional Body or Industry Accreditation/Award Scheme.

-From 2017/18 the revised procedures for School and Programme reviews will seek to ensure that the learning environment for off-campus learning i.e. professional placements is quality assured in accordance with §5.4 (c) (p.14 ) of the Core Statutory QA Guidelines.
+Revised procedures for School and Programme reviews seek to ensure that the learning environment for off-campus learning i.e. professional placements is quality assured in accordance with §5.4 (c) (p.14 ) of the Core Statutory QA Guidelines.

 The Annual Faculty Quality Report (AFQR) contains information on the outcome of Accreditation Processes and this information is used by the Quality Office to complete the Annual Quality Report (AQR) to QQI which seeks the following information on Accreditation Programmes:

 - The number of students on programmes subject to professional and statutory accreditation process